 What causes sinusitis?

 Paranasal sinuses (tiny air spaces around your nose) make mucous that drains out through your nose.
 Sometimes the lining of the sinuses become inflamed or infected.
 This usually happens after you’ve had an infection of your upper airways such as a cold, or when you've had hay fever or another allergy.
 Some people get sinusitis after every cold, while others get it rarely.

 Viral sinusitis is the most common cause for sinusitis.
-Bacterial or fungal infection is much less common as the cause.
+Bacterial or fungal infection is a much less common cause.
 Only 0.5% to 2% of cases are estimated to be complicated by a bacterial rhinosinusitis (sinusitis).